-3.1.4 Probation
+3.1.4 Probation on Disciplinary Grounds

 - 1. For repeated or more serious violations, a student may be placed on probation for a specified period. - 2.
-While on probation, students are often required to maintain a certain academic standard and further violations may lead to harsher penalties.
+While on probation, students are often required to maintain a certain academic standard; further violations may lead to harsher penalties.